mtkresearch/function-calling-leaderboard-for-zhtw/README.md

 export YI_API_KEY=XXXXXX
 ```

 If decided to run OSS model, the generation script uses vllm and therefore requires GPU for hosting and inferencing.

-If you have questions or concerns about evaluating OSS models, please reach out to us in our [discord channel](https://discord.gg/grXXvj9Whz).
+# Run Benchmark

-### Generating LLM Responses
+## (1) Generating LLM responses

 Use the following command for LLM inference of the evaluation dataset with specific models